hunterfjohnson/hunterjohnson.github.io/index.md

 my research interests are primarily in theoretical syntax and fieldwork.

 ### syntactic theory
-in terms of syntactic theory, I'm most interested in studying hierarchy effects like direct/inverse agreement, direct/inverse marking, the PCC, etc..
-These phenomena are interesting because they reveal a lot about how specifically the Agree operation works and what role Agree plays in the grammar.
+in terms of syntactic theory, I'm most interested in studying hierarchy effects like direct/inverse agreement, direct/inverse marking, the PCC, etc. These phenomena are interesting because they reveal a lot about how specifically the Agree operation works and what role Agree plays in the grammar.
 A lot of my work is on Guarani (my fieldwork language) which has: i) direct/inverse agreement, ii) portmanteau agreement in 1>2, iii) and active/stative agreement split in intransitives, and iv) a person restriction in causative constructions with three arguments.
 I have also been looking into hierarchy effects of other languages of the Americas like Quechua, Mapundungun, Nivaclé (Mataguayo), and many others.
 Beyond Agree and hierarchy effects, I have been looking at clausal embedding, relative clauses, Tense, and quantifiers in Guarani.

 ### fieldwork
 in terms of fieldwork, my main focus is on Guarani.
 I mostly work in the towns of Coronel Oviedo and Caaguazú and have done multiple in-situ fieldtrips.
 When I'm not in Paraguay I meet with a few speakers over Zoom.
 In the past, I have done fieldwork on Mille Lacs Ojibwe (Minnesota) and Cantel K'iche' (Guatemala).
 I have not worked on these languages directly for a while but still love keeping up with Algonquian and Mayan linguistics.
 This summer, I also plan on doing fieldwork on the Nivaclé language spoken in northern Paraguay (Filadelfia).